RafayAK/CodingPrep/README.md

 # CodingPrep
-Repo for all the coding questions I slove in Python.
+Repository for all the coding questions I solve in Python.
 This repo has questions from HackerRank, LeetCode and Daily Coding Problem

 Pull requests are welcome, if you want to improve my implementation